d6lts/cck/README.txt

 ------------------------
 For information about the CCK, see http://drupal.org/cck-status

-This is still in development.
-Do not use on production sites.
+To install, place the entire cck folder into your modules directory.

-To test, add cck.mysql to your database.
-Place the cck folder into your modules directory.
 Go to administer -> modules and enable the content module and one or more field type modules:

 - text.module
 - number.module
 - date.module